How to Improve Fleet Utilization?

 - After hours utilization:

-After-hours utilization can eliminate congestion issues, but it depends on environmental regulations.
-Fleet managers should check if after-hour deliveries benefit their business.
+After-hours utilization can bypass congestion issues, but it depends on environmental regulations.
+Fleet managers should check if after-hour deliveries benefit your business.

 - Empty running/ Vehicle fill